 This policy applies to all Brown University students, faculty, staff, visitors, contractors, vendors and agents using University computing resources regardless of the ownership of the device used to connect to the Brown University network.

-System Administrators, Departmental Computing Coordinators (DCCs), and other computer users at the University must immediately report suspected IT security incidents (including but not limited to virus infections and computers exhibiting behavior consistent with a compromised machine) to the CIRT through the Help Desk.
+System Administrators, Departmental Computing Coordinators (DCCs), and other computer users at the University must immediately report suspected information security incidents (including but not limited to virus infections and computers exhibiting behavior consistent with a compromised machine) to the CIRT through the Help Desk.
 Staff and faculty should contact their DCC who will then work with the CIRT team to contain damage and restore the computer(s) to normal operation as soon as possible.

 If an incident has occurred on a machine, and the damage suspected could involve a compromise of sensitive information, then no action should be taken on the computer other than to disconnect it from the campus network by removing the network cable or turning off the wireless device.
 Once a compromise of sensitive information is reported, CIRT team members will assist local personnel to try and determine the cause of the incident and assess damage before the machine is returned to service.
+See Security Incident Response & Remedy for more details.

 3.2 Emergency Access to Devices or Information